ZsPolczer/VibeCode/Bugs.md

-enemy ai improvement should priorise opening chests first and then attacking but not only targeting player, also attacking other AIs
 Entities cant spawn in houses because they cant escape them storm is shrinking significantly faster every player spawns at different locations not overlaping